shreevatsa/site/_posts/2018-08-29-pdfs-with-scantailor.md

 pdfimages -all -f 1 -l 84 myPDFfile.pdf someFooPrefix
 ```

+Added later: It appears one can also use `mutool extract`.
+Will try next time.

 ## Using ScanTailor

 Once you have the images extracted in whatever way, you can use either the ScanTailor GUI or `scantailor-cli` (I've had better results with the GUI, because there are things you don't realize until you see the output).